How to use less water:

 A recent survey showed most households underestimate their water consumption by more than half!

-With everyone stuck at home during the pandemic it’s no surprise we’re using more water… this may be a result of more cuppas, more showers, and probably more flushes!
+With everyone stuck at home during the pandemic, it’s no surprise we’re using more water… this may be a result of more cuppas, more showers, and probably more flushes!
 Not to mention, we should all definitely be washing our hands significantly more!

 Why should we save water?

-While there are a number of reasonable reasons to reduce your water consumption, I bet you didn’t know that majority of these techniques are really easily, and don’t even compromise any of your day-to-day activities.
+While there are a number of reasonable reasons to reduce your water consumption, I bet you didn’t know that majority of these techniques are really easy and don’t even compromise any of your day-to-day activities.
 The obvious benefit of reducing your water consumption is the financial benefit – You will save money by using less water, this is because around 20% of your gas bill (assuming you have a gas boiler) is for heating water used for baths, showers, and hot taps.

 Another benefit of reducing your water consumption is the environmental benefit that would come from this.
-We may be living in a country that sees it’s fair share of rain but unfortunately this doesn’t prevent us from having a water shortage in the UK.
-Especially as a result of climate change, our temperatures are expected to rise, and continue rising over the next 20 years… meaning we’ll see warmer, drier summers, and a higher drought risk.
+We may be living in a country that sees its fair share of rain but unfortunately, this doesn’t prevent us from having a water shortage in the UK.
+Especially as a result of climate change, our temperatures are expected to rise and continue rising over the next 20 years… meaning we’ll see warmer, drier summers, and higher drought risk.
 Reducing consumption allows us to minimise water being taken from rivers and aquifers, therefore not only preserving resources but also protecting wildlife.
 On top of this, water treatment and getting it around the country also uses energy which contributes to around 1% of the UK’s carbon emissions!